 Thursday—From Basilio’s: spaghetti and meatballs, spaghetti with marinara sauce (no meat), chicken Caesar Salad, Italian cob salad (no meat), sesame breaded ginger chicken salad, bread sticks.

 Friday—Pizzas (variety of meat, cheese and vegetarian).

-Some people get hungry before bed because dinner is early in the evening.
 If you think you may want snacks, please bring them.